Answer Engine Optimization (AEO): The Complete Guide for 2025

 Conversational phrasing.
 People speak naturally to voice assistants.
 "What's the best way to..." not "best way..."

 Local intent.
-Many voice searches are location-based ("near me" queries).
-If you serve local markets, optimise accordingly.
+Many voice searches are location-based.
+If you serve local markets, optimize accordingly.

 Mobile context.
 Voice searches often happen on mobile, on-the-go.
 Answers need to be quick and actionable.